What is NRCEC all about?

 ACF programs support the social and economic well-being of families, children, individuals, and communities.
 This includes investments in early childhood programs that promote economic security, health and safety, and positive developmental trajectories for vulnerable young children and their families.
 Federal, state, and local governments make substantial investments to deliver high quality programs to young children and their families, and there is a robust and growing body of research to inform those investments.
 However, many questions remain about how government programs can most effectively and efficiently support the well-being of young children and their families, particularly children and families from underserved communities and populations that have been systematically marginalized.

-Research presented at NRCEC 2024 will address these knowledge gaps across programs serving young children and their families.
-NRCEC 2024 will present the latest research and its implications for policy and practice surrounding Head Start, Early Head Start, child care, home visiting, child welfare, special education, pre-kindergarten, early elementary, and other early childhood programs.
+Research presented at NRCEC 2024 addressed these knowledge gaps across programs serving young children and their families.
+NRCEC 2024 presented the latest research and its implications for policy and practice surrounding Head Start, Early Head Start, child care, home visiting, child welfare, special education, pre-kindergarten, early elementary, and other early childhood programs.

-The conference welcomes submissions from all relevant fields including education, child development, political science, public policy, psychology, sociology, public and allied health, pediatrics, psychiatry, nursing, social work, dentistry, anthropology, law, and economics.
+The conference welcomed submissions from all relevant fields including education, child development, political science, public policy, psychology, sociology, public and allied health, pediatrics, psychiatry, nursing, social work, dentistry, anthropology, law, and economics.

 Populations of interest include low-income families with children birth through age 8, as well as understudied populations that may require tailored or specialized services, including but not limited to dual language learners, children affected by trauma or homelessness, children from immigrant/migrant families, racial/ethnic minority families, American Indian and Alaska Native communities, children in foster care, and children with disabilities.

-Attendees at the conference include academic and professional researchers, early childhood program administrators and practitioners, and federal, state, and local policymakers.
+Attendees at the conference included academic and professional researchers, early childhood program administrators and practitioners, and federal, state, and local policymakers.